 Having said that, there are some critical differences between the two professions.
 Distinguishing between the two is vital as it ensures you pick the right person for your job.
 We've already discussed freight brokerage, but what exactly is a freight forwarder?

 Without freight brokers, none of these companies would be able to find carriers to get their cargo loaded up and transported.
-Well, they could, but it would likely take a lot longer and cost more money.
-So, freight brokers are an essential aspect of the logistics industry -- which is already one of the largest industries in the world.
+Well, they could, but it would likely take a lot longer and cost more money. , Freight brokers are an essential aspect of the logistics industry.

 Currently, the United States holds the largest share of the freight brokerage market.
 Its revenue makes up 73% of the global share, with Europe coming in second.

-As of right now, the global market size sits at a massive $51,200 million.
+As of 2021, the global market size sits at over $58 million.
 Recent studies and reports have predicted that there will be a 5% rise in the freight brokerage market over the next five years.
-In 2024, it's suggested we could see a market size of $65,200 million.
+In 2025, it's expected we could see a global market size of over $71 million.

 Freight brokers aren't an essential requirement for businesses that need to ship items.
 In theory, you could handle everything by yourself and keep it all in-house.
 But, you would be making life much harder than it needs to be.
 Most companies choose to hire freight brokers because they bring some significant advantages to the table.

-By working with a freight broker, you will slash the time it takes to get your products from A to B. Brokers know how this process works, and they can use special resources -- like load boards -- to find carriers in half the time it would take you to do the same thing.
+By working with a freight broker, you will slash the time it takes to get your products from point A to point B. Brokers know how this process works, and they can use special resources - like load boards - to find carriers in half the time it would take you to do the same thing.
 Also, they handle all of the legal documents and the general admin work that goes into shipping goods.